Ask the Experts: RSV (Respiratory Syncytial Virus)

 • Children with cystic fibrosis who have either 1) manifestations of severe lung disease (previous hospitalization for pulmonary exacerbation in the first year of life or abnormalities on chest imaging that persist when stable), or 2) weight-for-length less than the 10th percentile

-The answer is no. ACIP recommends only a single dose of nirsevimab for all infants younger than 8 months of age, administered during, or just before, RSV season.
-An infant who receives nirsevimab at the end of one season and who is younger than age 8 months at the beginning of the next season should not be given an additional dose.
+The answer is no. ACIP recommends only a single dose of RSV preventive antibody product for infants younger than 8 months of age, administered during, or just before, RSV season.
+An infant who receives nirsevimab at the end of one season and who is younger than age 8 months at the beginning of the next season should not be given an additional dose of either RSV preventive antibody product.
+Likewise, children younger than 8 months of age born near the end of the previous RSV season to mothers who received an effective dose of Abrysvo RSV vaccine during pregnancy are NOT recommended to receive an RSV preventive antibody product at the beginning of the next season.

-Children who meet the high-risk criteria to receive a second dose of nirsevimab to protect them through their second RSV season should be at least 8 months of age (and younger than 20 months of age) at the time of administration of the second nirsevimab dose.
+Children who meet the high-risk criteria to receive a dose of nirsevimab to protect them through their second RSV season should be at least 8 months of age (and younger than 20 months of age) at the time of administration of the second-season nirsevimab dose.

-The optimal timing for nirsevimab (Beyfortus, Sanofi) to be administered is shortly before the RSV season begins; however, nirsevimab may be administered to eligible infants and children who have not yet received a dose at any time during the season.
+The optimal timing for nirsevimab (Beyfortus, Sanofi) or clesrovimab (Enflonsia, Merck) to be administered is shortly before the RSV season begins; however, these products may be administered to eligible infants and children at any time during the season.

-Nirsevimab should be administered to infants less than 8 months old and infants and children 8 through 19 months old during the months of October through March in most areas in the United States, unless otherwise advised by state or territorial public health authorities.
+The time to administer RSV preventive antibody products is during the months of October through March in most areas in the United States, unless otherwise advised by state or territorial public health authorities.
 Adjustment of timing due to RSV activity outside this typical timeframe is most likely to be necessary in tropical or sub-tropical climates and in Alaska.

 1:42